Albertong27/amazon-price-discord-notifier/README.md

 # amazon-price-discord-notifier
-Get a notification through Discord when your wanted item price drop bellow threshold!
+Get a notification through Discord when your wanted item price drop bellow configured threshold!
+##
+Another project by AlbertO